 (generally speaking though, they need to be on social media)

-From marketing to tech teams and even finance.
+From marketing and recruiters, to engineers and finance.

 Anyone can be an employee advocate.